 WELDING - METHODS AND THEIR CHARACTERISTICS

-In its simplest definition, welding is the permanent joining of fusible materials by local melting and subsequent solidification in the presence of a filler metal.
-Primarily metals (steel, aluminium, copper, nickel, titanium) and plastics.
+Welding involves permanently joining fusible materials by melting them locally and then solidifying them in the presence of a filler metal.
+Mainly metals (steel, aluminium, copper, nickel, titanium) and plastics.

-Probably the most common and technically simplest method based on the arc phenomenon.
-It is carried out at temperatures of up to 4000°C. It is used to weld relatively thin metal sheets - i.e. those between 1 and 80 mm.
+It is the most common, and technically the simplest, method based on the arc phenomenon.
+It is carried out at temperatures as high as 4000°C. It is used to weld relatively thin sheet metal, i.e. in the 1-80mm range.

-Welding with consumable electrodes shielded by active gases (MAG), usually carbon dioxide or mixtures thereof.
-MIG welding is carried out in argon or helium.
-Commonly used in automatic and semi-automatic processes.
+Welding with a consumable electrode in an active gas environment (MAG), usually carbon dioxide or mixtures of carbon dioxide.
+MIG welding, on the other hand, is carried out in an argon or helium environment.
+This method is commonly used in automatic and semi-automatic processes.

-Also known by the acronym GTAW - Gas Tungsten Arc Welding.
-As in the previous example, this is done in an inert gas, the difference being that the electrode is non-fusible and made of tungsten.
-The main advantage of this method is the wide range of material thicknesses to be welded and the rather insignificant potential disadvantages of using it.
+Also known as GTAW (Gas Tungsten Arc Welding).
+As in the previous example discussed, this is done in an inert gas shield.
+The difference is that the electrode is non-fusible and made of tungsten.
+The main advantage of this method is the wide range of material thicknesses to be welded and the rather insignificant potential inconvenience of its use.

-A weld is to welding what a seam is to the sewing industry.
+The weld is to welding what the seam is to the sewing industry.
 Therefore, the durability of the final structure is based on it.
-Here are examples of types of welds and their applications:
+Here are examples of the types of welds and their applications.

 They are formed by joining the wall of an element (thickness) with another material.
 Most commonly used for sheet metal, bars and pipes.

-Basically, no other materials than welded ones are needed to form the edge welds.
+No other materials than those welded together are needed to form the flank welds.
 All that is needed is to bend the edges accordingly and heat treat them.
-The method is commonly used for thin sheets.
+A method commonly used for thin sheets.

 As the name suggests, they are ultimately used to join components which are offset from each other.
 A welded joint can be either a lap or overlap joint, depending on the way the plates overlap.

-Other important issues for the welder include welding positions.
-These are known by their letter abbreviations (PA, PB, PC etc.) and refer to the details of the welding process.
+Other important issues for the welder are the welding positions.
+Professionally labelled with letter abbreviations (PA, PB, PC, etc.), they refer to details of the welding process.
 For example, whether the filler metal is applied from the bottom up or vice versa.
-Two items fall out of the above naming scheme: H-L045 and J-L045, which stand for fusion of pipes in a 45° inclined position from bottom to top and top to bottom.
+Two items are culled from the above-mentioned naming scheme: H-L045 and J-L045, which refer to the fusion of pipes in a 45° inclined position in turn - from bottom to top and from top to bottom.

-In addition, parameters such as changes in the material or geometrical welding discrepancies, etc., are distinguished.
+In addition, parameters such as material changes or geometric welding discrepancies are distinguished.
 To diagnose these, a number of appropriate tests and examinations are carried out.
-However, in order to be able to weld at all, one must first obtain the appropriate certificates from UDT - NSPAW.
-Below you will find links to proven training centres.
+However, in order to be able to weld, it is first necessary to obtain the relevant UDT NSPAW certificates and authorisations.